ppcl2025/google-ads-manager/docs/01_USER_GUIDE.md

      - System uses Keyword Planner to generate related keyword ideas

 3. **Set Location Targeting (Optional)**
-   - **None (National/Global):** Analyze keywords without geo-targeting
-   - **Enter Location Names:**
+   - **Automatic (Recommended):** If you select a campaign and leave "Specify geographic targeting" unchecked:
+     - System automatically detects and uses the campaign's geo-targeting locations
+     - Search volume data will match your campaign's actual target locations
+     - Shows: "📍 Using campaign's geo-targeting (X location(s))"

+   - **Manual Override:** Check "Specify geographic targeting" to override campaign settings:
-     - Enter location names (e.g., `Cleveland, Ohio`, `New York, New York`)
+     - Enter location name (e.g., `Cleveland, Ohio`, `New York`, `United States`)
-     - Click "Resolve Locations" to convert to geo-targets
-     - System will use these for search volume and competition analysis
+     - System resolves the location and uses it for search volume analysis
+     - This overrides campaign geo-targeting if a campaign is selected
+     - Leave blank for national/global data

+   - **No Campaign Selected:** If no campaign is selected and geo-targeting is unchecked:
+     - Uses national/global data (no specific location targeting)

 4. **Run Analysis**
    - Click "🚀 Analyze Keywords"
    - System will:
+     - Auto-detect campaign geo-targeting (if campaign selected and checkbox unchecked)
-     - Fetch Keyword Planner data (search volume, competition, suggested bids)
+     - Fetch Keyword Planner data (search volume, competition, suggested bids) for the target locations
      - Send data to Claude for analysis
      - Generate recommendations